yeomyeom/capston/README.md

 6. Turn on ‘Ad Blog Blocker’ and go inside naver blog.
 7. Click the red ‘AD’ button and UI window will be opened.

+When Error occured
 ![](03.png)

+Success
+![](01.png)

 8. The server isn’t turned on now, so it won’t work in real world.

-### Demo
-![](01.png)

 ### Roll of Each Members